Why do I feel like a fraud when I try to market myself?

 Can I use storytelling in my marketing without it feeling fraudulent?

 Yes — when the story is in service of the thinking, not a substitute for it.
-A case study that walks through a client's problem, your specific reasoning process, the decision points, and the outcome is storytelling that demonstrates expertise.
+A case study that walks through a client's problem, your reasoning process, the decision points, and the outcome is storytelling that demonstrates expertise.
 The reader learns how you think by following the narrative.
-A 'journey story' that describes your personal transformation and ends with a call to action is storytelling that performs relatability — the reader learns how you feel, not how you think.
-Expert businesses need the former.
-The test is whether someone who reads the story could articulate your methodology afterward.
-If yes, it's demonstrated thinking in narrative form.
-If no, it's personal branding.
+That's authentic and effective.

 Cindy Anne Molchany